What is Lean Six Sigma?

 The introductory element will introduce course participants to the concepts of Lean and Six Sigma, providing introduction, knowledge and practical application of some key tools and techniques to help bring about process improvement.
 This element (Yellow Belt) of the certification has a practical focus and comprises 17 modules.
 These modules cover an introduction to:

 Lean Six Sigma tools

 The introductory element also covers: Total Productive Maintenance, Problem Solving and the Seven Tools of Quality Improvement, Team Work, Process mapping, Measurement Systems Analysis.

-The course will be delivered through online materials and live sessions with the exam normally taking place at the end of the week on the Friday.
+The course will be delivered through online materials and live sessions with the exam normally taking place at the end of the week.

 The introductory element is assessed though an extensive, probing examination.
 The assessment is a one-hour, open-book, multiple-choice examination consisting of 50 questions.
 The pass mark is 60%.